 Hong Kong: in accordance with the relevant tax laws and regulations of Hong Kong, a company registered in Hong Kong is subject to income taxes within Hong Kong at the applicable tax rate on taxable income.
 In March 2018, the Hong Kong Government introduced a two-tiered profit tax rate regime by enacting the Inland Revenue (Amendment) (No.3) Ordinance 2018 (the "Ordinance").
 Under the two-tiered profits tax rate regime, the first \$2 million of assessable profits of qualifying corporations is taxed at 8.25% and the remaining assessable profits at 16.5%.
 The Ordinance is effective from the year of assessment 2018-2019.
 According to the policy, if no election has been made, the whole of the taxpaying entity's assessable profits will be chargeable to Profits Tax at the rate of 16.5% or 15%, as applicable.
 Because the preferential tax treatment is not elected by the Group, all the subsidiaries registered in Hong Kong are subject to income tax at a rate of 16.5%.
-The subsidiaries registered in Hong Kong did not have assessable profits that were derived Hong Kong during the year ended December 31, 2018 and the period March 1, 2017 through December 31, 2017.
+The subsidiaries registered in Hong Kong during the years ended December 31, 2019 and 2018, and the period March 1, 2017 through December 31, 2017.
 Therefore, no Hong Kong profit tax has been provided for in the periods presented.